yissok/manotes/README.md

 NEXT EPISODE:
 - simplify insert tree logic
-- action button to collect all notes in current folder and send them to shortcut
 - abstract shortcut 1 level for creating notes for a specific tagfolder e.g. thoughts
-- last version file so devices know when to sync
+- version stuff
-    - at every startup and before each write action, do a pull on the version file and update if increased in the meantime
-    - when pulling, you will know exactly the paths of the files you are missing because you can retrieve last version in o1 and you already have the old version in userdefaults, so loop through paths old version -> file last version
+    - pull from icloud repo             ------at every startup and before each write action, do a pull on the version file and update if increased in the meantime         ------when pulling, you will know exactly the paths of the files you are missing because you can retrieve last version in o1 and you already have the old version in userdefaults, so loop through paths old version -> file last version
-- reset version btn + version label
+    - allow to navigate to whatever version
+    - allow to keep current state of tree and forget all history
+- ui options
+    - change top 3 dots select
-- back to shortcut
+        - will allow to bulk move or bulk delete
+    - have eye button next to top folder name to view all notes in this folder
-    - better ui for buttons
+    - keep pressed item for actions
-        -
-    - allow note edit
+        - NOTESONLY: note edit
-    - allow single note view
+        - NOTESONLY: single note view
+        - delete
+        - move
+        - TAGSONLY: view all notes in this folder
 - not enc work
     - differentiate enc/non enc notes
     - allow new note not enc input